tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 One of the most important development principles is [DRY](https://www.digitalocean.com/community/tutorials/what-is-dry-development), which means "don't repeat yourself".
 This is not only relevant for the code you write within one project, but also for activities between multiple projects.
 That is why it makes sense to create your own framework, in case you are working on projects that do not require a feature-rich framework.

 An example for such a case could be the development of dynamically rendered websites that consume a decoupled [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system).
-In the best scenario an API  can be accessed through HTTP from the PHP Website providing authentication credentials.

-Of course you could go directly with a framework such as [Laravel](https://laravel.com/) or [Slim](https://www.slimframework.com/).However, what if you really only want to use the bare minimum - without all the other useful - but unnecessary stuff in this case?
+Of course you could go directly with a framework such as [Laravel](https://laravel.com/) or [Slim](https://www.slimframework.com/).
+However, what if you really only want to use the bare minimum - without all the other useful - but unnecessary stuff in this case?

 The following is an opinionated, minimal list of features for a (decoupled) modern website:
-- Pulls data of variable structure from external sources and renders the content dynamically on different pages
+- Pulls data of variable structure from external sources (API) and renders the content dynamically on different pages
 - Displays data in reusable views using modern style and layout standards
 - Supports multilingual content
 - Supports form submissions